MindSKKU/NNE/Assignment2/Tips_for_Assignment2.md

 # Tips for Assignment2

-Many students are confused because of the input and output name of each layers.
-So we briefly explained it.
+Many students are confused by the input and output name of each layers.
+We briefly explained it.

 ### Forward pass